-At Management level, the Bank's RMICC is responsible for the oversight of market risk management of the Bank and executing the BRMC and BOD mandate on market risk management strategies, risk appetite and tolerance level.
+The Bank's Management Level Committee is responsible for the oversight of market risk management of the Bank and executing the BRMC and BOD mandate on market risk management strategies, risk appetite and tolerance level.
 The Bank has established the Market Risk Management Policy to govern the Bank's market risk governance structure, risk identification, measurement, monitoring and reporting processes.
 The Bank's market risk is managed by RMD.
 RMD currently measures and monitors its FX Net Open Position (FX NOP), Value-at-Risk (VaR), Price Value of Basis Point (PVBP) and stop loss limits (Daily, Monthly and Yearly) on daily basis.
-RMD also reports to RMICC and BOD on monthly and quarterly basis on the Bank's market risk exposures and its compliance to the limits approved for each market risk indicators.
+RMD also reports to Management Level Committee and BOD on a regular basis on the Bank's market risk exposures and its compliance to the limits approved for each market risk indicators.